 image by imp kerr

-New Inquiry editor Samantha Hinds sat down with media theorist Douglas Rushkoff in the green room of Engadget TV for a discussion that ranged from Occupy Wall Street to his new graphic novel, A.D.D., about a team of speed-addled young gamers.
+New Inquiry editor Samantha Garcia sat down with media theorist Douglas Rushkoff in the green room of Engadget TV for a discussion that ranged from Occupy Wall Street to his new graphic novel, A.D.D., about a team of speed-addled young gamers.
 Rushkoff’s recent books include Program or be Programmed: Ten Commands for a Digital age and Life, Inc.: How the World Became a Corporation and How to Take It Back.

 This interview appeared originally in The New Inquiry Magazine, Issue No. 3: Arguing the Web.
 Support TNI.
-Subscribe to the magazine for $2Samantha Hinds: We first met in Zuccotti Park in early November 2011.
+Subscribe to the magazine for $2Samantha Garcia: We first met in Zuccotti Park in early November 2011.

 Douglas Rushkoff: Oh right, remember?
 Back in the good old days of protest and revolutionary action.